Also known as genioplasty, chin augmentation surgery can reshape your chin by either enhancing or reducing the bone.

 How long does it take to recover from a chin augmentation?

 A genioplasty is performed under general anaesthetic as a day case.
-Patients usually take 1-2 weeks off work, during which time a special pressure garment is worn to support the new shape.
+Patients usually take one to two weeks off work, during which time a special pressure garment is worn to support the new shape.

 How much does chin augmentation surgery cost?

-Costs associated with a chin augmentation varies between: $7000-$9000 depending on a number of factors:
+Costs associated with a chin augmentation vary depending on a number of factors:

 - Anaesthetist’s fee